 Social media challenges

 Often unable to afford an inhouse social media team, smaller businesses often struggle to:

-- make the time for the creative thought process to create update content
+- make the time for the creative thought process to create and update content

 - author the content in a way which will engage customers and contacts

 - create a regular stream of content to maintain their visibility to their target audiences.